-- e. define the types of patients and clinical conditions that osteopathic medical students are required to encounter, the clinical skills to be performed by the students, the appropriate clinical setting for these experiences and the expected levels of student responsibilities; - f. provide core clinical education rotations, including demonstration of adequate faculty, for 100% of the pre-accredited COM's students eligible to enter core and required clinical rotations for the first time, students repeating core rotations, and off-cycle students (COM's applying for pre-accreditation should use the requested approved class size); - g. have published policies and procedures (protocols) addressing methodologies by which students can satisfactorily complete, including remediation activities, the clinical education curriculum, including standardized/simulated and supervised patient encounters; and - h. have executed affiliation agreements that support the clinical education experience for its students.
+- e. define the types of patients and clinical conditions that osteopathic medical students are required to encounter, the clinical skills to be performed by the students, the appropriate clinical setting for these experiences and the expected levels of student responsibilities; - f.
+C. be able to provide core clinical education rotations, including demonstration of adequate faculty, for 100% of the pre-accredited COM's second year students and/or other students eligible to enter core and required clinical rotations; for the first time, students repeating core rotations, and off-cycle students (COM's applying for pre-accreditation should use the requested approved class size); - D. have published policies and procedures (protocols) addressing methodologies by which students can satisfactorily complete, including remediation activities, the entire clinical education curriculum.